Aditya-U7/language_scripts/README.md

 I have referred to various Unicode scripts for the range of various languages scripts.

 The different scripts have been commented.
-To print the respective script simply the uncomment that one and comment the rest.
+To print the respective script simply uncomment that language script and comment the rest.

 ![Screenshot](commentoutput.png)